 UNIVERSITY OF NORTH CAROLINA SCHOOL OF THE ARTS

-A. Financial Services will establish and maintain a Travel Policy Manual which will contain more information and procedures for implementing the Travel Policy.
+A. Financial Services will establish and maintain a Travel Manual which will contain more information and procedures for implementing the Travel Regulation.